jrdegbe/thamesthrive-api/docs/resources/influxdb_resource.md

 # Resource configuration and set-up

-In order to enable an integration between __InfluxDB__ and Tracardi you need an API.
+In order to enable an integration between __InfluxDB__ and ThamesThrive you need an API.
 The __InfluxDB__ API provides a programmatic interface for all interactions with __InfluxDB__, it uses API tokens to authorize API requests.
-API tokens ensure secure interaction between __InfluxDB__ and Tracardi.
+API tokens ensure secure interaction between __InfluxDB__ and ThamesThrive.
 An API token belongs to a specific user and identifies InfluxDB permissions within the user’s organization.

 To manage InfluxDB API Tokens in the __InfluxDB UI__: